 Capacity: 2

 This elective was established for students with a strong interest in developing an additional expertise in health issues uniquely affecting women and presenting differently in women.
 The student will work one on one with faculty with expertise in Women's Health at UNMC.
-These experiences include general internal medicine, genetic counseling, urogynecology, and pelvic physical therapy.
+These experiences include general internal medicine, urogynecology, breast oncology, osteoporosis, and pelvic floor physical therapy.
 Students will learn to manage mental health disorders common in women, menstrual dysfunction, menopausal symptoms, osteoporosis, and understand gender differences in disease presentation.
-Discussions on women's health topics will be provided during the month by participating faculty, along with a directed reading plan.
+Discussions on women's health topics will be provided during the month by participating faculty.
 The student will also be encouraged to attend scheduled lectures and conferences in Internal Medicine or OB/GYN as their clinical schedule allows.
+Rotation information will be sent out to students prior to the start of the rotation.
+This rotation will count towards IMED CST Outpatient Requirements.
 Rotations Offered: Each 4 weeks, except December.

 Typically Offered: FALL/SPR